Kuvelet/SQL_AutoParts_Catalog_Management/README.md

 END
 ```
 This stored procedure drops and recreates the TUF_BuyersGuide table by joining up-to-date fitment data with cross-reference numbers.
 Running it ensures your Buyers Guide always reflects the latest catalog changes—fully automated and no manual updates required.

+## Usage & Maintenance

+- **Routine Updates:**
+  - When new parts are introduced or catalog updates are needed, add/update the raw data in `TUF_CATALOG_AAIA` and cross-reference tables.
+  - Run the `sp_TUF_Create_BuyersGuide` stored procedure to instantly rebuild the Buyers Guide for internal or external use.

+- **Customization:**
+  - To support additional cross brands, simply add new columns to the cross-reference logic and update the views accordingly.
+  - For further field mapping or format changes, modify the relevant view scripts.